landing_page-logo

 Job Description

-Candidates must be local for stateside positions and licensed at the independent level in any state as a Social Worker (LCSW, LISW), Therapist (LMFT), or Mental Health Counselor (LMHC, LCMHC, LPC).
+Candidates must be local or willing to relocate to become local and licensed at the independent level as a Social Worker (LICSW, LCSW-R or LICSW-CP), Mental Health Counselor (LPC or LMHC), or Therapist (LMFT) or equivalent independent licensure.

 • Manages duty to warn and restricted reporting situations according to Department of Defense (DoD) protocol and staffs the cases with Regional Supervisor/Regional Director.